ivank/potygen/packages/potygen/README.md

 The AST is later used by [@potygen/prettier-plugin-pgsql](../prettier-plugin-pgsql), [@potygen/typescript-pgsql-plugin](../typescript-pgsql-plugin) as well as the typescript generation from [@potygen/cli](../cli)

-### AST -> Query Interface
+### Plan (AST -> Query Interface)

-Using the AST we can create an "interface" for a specific SQL, mainly what parameters are required by it an the type of its response.
-If the types can be determined statically, they will.
+Using the AST we can create an "interface" for a specific SQL - what parameters are required by it an the type of its response.
+If no information from the database is needed (no tables / views / functions etc. were used in the query), the parsing can end here and we could use the result to generate typescrint types.

 > [examples/static-query-interface.ts](https://github.com/ivank/potygen/tree/main/packages/potygen/examples/static-query-interface.ts)